privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

 ..........................

-The appliance-tool is also capable of setting up a redundant setup between two privacyIDEA nodes.
-The replication starts from a primary node and copies the configuration and database to a second privacyIDEA instance The second node has to share the version number with the primary instance but may be otherwise unconfigured.
+The appliance-tool is also capable of setting up a redundant setup between two privacyIDEA nodes in master-master replicatoin.
+The administrator sets up redundancy on the first configured node.
+On the second node the same version of privacyIDEA needs to be installed.
+No configuration needs to be done on the second node.
+The configuration and the token database is completely copied from the first node to the second node.
+Possible existing configuration on the second node will be overwritten during the setup.
-The
-appliance-tool can use a tinc-tunnel to share the configuration and the database.
+The appliance-tool can also set up an encrypted VPN that is used for the replication of the database.

 .. figure:: images/appliance/database.png
    :width: 400px